zipcodeFrancisco/Maven.GenericDataStructures/README.md

 4. TableNested -- Take the previous microlab, and make Entry a nested class.
 Think about if it'll need to be generic or not.
 5. Swap -- Get the test to pass.
 Look at the specific values being passed in to help you figure it out.
+6. ArrayListCombiner -- Write two methods, `superCombiner` and `extendCombiner`, which each take two arraylists and append all of the items from the second to the first.  `superCombiner` should use `? super E` and `extendCombiner` should use `? extends E`.